Lafolie/naga/README.md

 # Features
 Naga is designed to be usable by both games and applications, meaning that a single UI framework can be used by the game and its development tools.

+## Core Features
+Here is a brief overview of the module:
 * **Declarative UI creation** - simple and self-documenting
 * **Stack-based element creation** - auto-parenting/nesting
 * **Themes** - multiple theme support